benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-26-announcing-pidgin-v2.0.md

 subtitle: Errors, `Span`, and performance
 ---

+Happy birthday to me!
 I'm pleased to announce that version 2.0 of my functional parsing library, [Pidgin](https://github.com/benjamin-hodgson/Pidgin), is now available [on Nuget](https://www.nuget.org/packages/Pidgin).
 In this release I've focused on error messages, performance, and `Span` support.

 Parser Combinators